The best places to live in Delhi

-While rent in Delhi may seem substantially more affordable compared to Mumbai and other major expat destinations, real estate in many suburbs comes at a high price – and it may be worth it given the comforts on offer.
+While rent in Delhi may seem substantially more affordable compared to Mumbai and other major expat destinations, it still contains super affluent areas with sky-high prices.

-This is one of the more affluent neighbourhoods in Delhi.
+This is one of the wealthier neighbourhoods in Delhi.
 The homes are large, luxurious and well guarded, and many businessmen and diplomats call this area home.
-Golf Links is well situated with regards to amenities such as shops, restaurants and various other entertainment facilities, and is a stone’s toss away from Khan Market.
+Golf Links is well situated with regard to amenities such as shops, restaurants and various other entertainment facilities, and is a stone’s toss away from Khan Market.
 The area is popular with a range of different demographic groups, from well-off young professionals to expat families.

 Connaught Place lies in the heart of Delhi and is one of the most popular neighbourhoods to visit and stay in.
 A major financial and business hub, Connaught Place has everything from shops and cinemas to lively bars and restaurants.
 This area stands out in New Delhi and its British and European-inspired architecture adds to the aesthetic along with its spacious Central Park.
 While this area is more commercial than residential, expats may be able to secure luxury accommodation nearby.

-Expats looking for a posh residential suburb close to amenities may find themselves searching for accommodation in Saket.
-Located in South Delhi, Saket has easy access to some of the more prominent malls in the city around the Press Enclave Marg, which is great for all an expat’s shopping needs.
+Expats looking for a posh residential suburb close to amenities may want to consider Saket.
+Located in South Delhi, Saket has easy access to some of the more prominent malls in the city around the Press Enclave Marg, which is great for an expat’s shopping needs.